-Headquartered in Bethesda, Maryland, Hanger Prosthetics & Orthotics, a division of Hanger Orthopedic Group, Inc (NYSE:HGR), owns and operates some 600 orthotic and prosthetic (O&P) patient care centers nationwide.
-Staffed by nearly 900 certified practitioners, Hanger Prosthetics & Orthotics provides patients with convenient, consistent, high quality care.
+Headquartered in Bethesda, Maryland, Hanger Prosthetics & Orthotics, a division of Hanger Orthopedic Group, Inc (NYSE:HGR), owns and operates over 600 orthotic and prosthetic (O&P) patient care centers nationwide.
+Staffed by nearly 900 certified practitioners, Hanger Prosthetics & Orthotics provides patients with convenient, consistent, high-quality care.

 In the orthotics business, Hanger designs, fabricates, fits and maintains standard and custom-made braces that provide external support to patients suffering from musculoskeletal disorders and injuries from sports or other activities.
-In the prosthetics business, Hanger designs, fabricates, fits, and maintains custom-made artificial limbs for patients who are without limbs as a result of traumatic injuries, vascular diseases, diabetes, cancer, or congenital disorders.
+In the prosthetics business, Hanger does the same for custom-made artificial limbs for patients who are without limbs as a result of traumatic injuries, vascular diseases, diabetes, cancer, or congenital disorders.

 Hanger fits many proprietary technologies such as its patented ComfortFlex™ Socket, which combines science, technology, and anatomy to provide an intimate interface between the patient's body and the prosthetic device.
 Hanger's specialized patient care programs include International Upper Extremity and Lower Extremity Prosthetics, National Orthotics, Immediate Post-Operative Prosthetics (IPOP), and Diabetic Foot Management.

 Plaster casting is the traditional method of fitting custom orthotics and prosthetics.
 This procedure can be messy, time consuming, bothersome, and may also cause trauma associated with manipulating post-surgical spinal patients.